sanjay-murmu-au9/interviewPreparation-2025/README.md

 console.log("end task!!!")

+# what is the process of libuv?
+:- its handle the event loop and threads pool for I/O operation

 6. What are Callbacks, Promises, and Async/Await in Node.js?
  callBack :- func are pass as arguments to another func and will executed after the complication of async task eg:- fs.readFile(file,callback)
  Promises:- handle async task :- fetch().then().catch()